A Step-by-Step Guide to Buying a House

 Once you know which property is perfect, it’s time to make an offer.
 Once you do so you will have started the process of buying a property for real.
 This means that you need to be completely sure of yourself before you make that offer.

-Your solicitor will guide you through this process and let you know whenever you need to undertake a next step.
+Your solicitor will guide you through this process and let you know whenever you need to undertake the next step.
 This is a time for exercising patience and doing everything in the right order and at the right time.

 Complete the Paperwork